rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 > The Webpacker project refers to entries as **packs**.

-"Entry" is listed first key concept on Webpack's documentation site: https://webpack.js.org/concepts/#entry.
+"Entry" is listed as the first key concept on Webpack's documentation site: https://webpack.js.org/concepts/#entry.

 Webpack will build a separate dependency graph for every entry specified in its configuration.
 The more entry points you provide, the more dependency graphs Webpack has to build.